CCI-MOC/hil/docs/apidesc.md

 project, in turn free the nodes and delete the headnodes.
 It will be the user/higher level tools' responsibility.

-Most objects are identified by "labels" that are globally unique, e.g., nodes, networks, groups, users, headnodes.
+Most objects are identified by "ids" that are globally unique, e.g., nodes, networks, groups, users, headnodes.
 While we may eventually change this, it seems a reasonable limitation for now that simplifies the implementation and will allow potential sharing of resources.
-The system will return an error if a second user tries to create an object with an already existing label.
-The one exception is NICs, where the label is unique only on a per-node basis.
+The system will return an error if a second user tries to create an object with an already existing id.
+The one exception is NICs, where the id is unique only on a per-node basis.

 ## Permissions users and synchronization mechanisms/assumptions